5 Commandments of Online Reputation Management for Dental PracticePosted on

 Rule #3 – Your online reputation WILL be scrutinized

-No matter how experienced you are and how much time you spend with your patients, your reputation will be scrutinized and might even come under attack.
+No matter how experienced you are and how much time you spend with your patients, your practice reputation will be scrutinized and might even come under attack.
 Be polite when responding to negative patient reviews, and address the issue with care.
 There is nothing wrong with admitting that you made a mistake.
 Again, it takes courage to be honest and transparent, and it will help you gain people’s trust.
 Transparency, courage, and trust equal a solid online reputation.
-The majority of people will change their opinions about your practice after seeing you engaging gracefully to negative online comments.
+The majority of people will change their opinions about your dental practice after seeing you engaging gracefully to negative online comments.
 Addressing negative online reviews, whether real or false, is at the core of any dentist review management strategy.

 Rule #4 – Proving your point can do more damage than saying “sorry.”